olimpiadi-informatica/terry/frontend/README.md

 where `secret` is the admin token you have chosen.

-## How to build the production version

-Take a look at https://github.com/algorithm-ninja/terry#setup-a-production-like-environment for the complete guide.

 ## Internet connectivity detection and reporting

 Build/start the front-end with the following environment variable: